codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-The real fun and potentially lack of real world usage comes into play with you start to combine selectors!
+The real fun and potentially lack of real-world usage comes into play with you start to combine selectors!

-## Closing
+There are endless applications of these selectors but with CSS less is more -- more maintainable for sure.

 ### Resources